scopplestone/Recipes/docs/rice/basmati.md

 1. Step

-    If the rice is not high quality (i.e. it contains a lot of broken rice seed), rinse the rice under water to remove excess starch
+    If the rice is not of high quality (i.e. it contains a lot of broken grains), thoroughly rinse the rice under water to remove excess starch

 1. Step